Family/friend doesn't want help

 People who experience addiction often move between different ‘stages of change’.

-This means sometimes they might be more motivated to try treatment than at other times.7 You can talk to an alcohol and other drug treatment service about how to encourage and support your loved one’s motivation.
+This means sometimes they might be more motivated to try treatment than at other times.7 You can talk to an alcohol and other drug treatment service about how to encourage and support the person you care about motivation.

 To find local services call the National Alcohol and Other Drug Hotline on 1800 250 015.